AmandaKhol/AmandaKhol/README.md

 I am a full stack developer and illustrator from Spain.
 I enjoy participating in Open Source Projects, Hackathons, and spreading the Programming Community.
 Also, I like to practice Urban Sketching and I am in love with graphic design and typography.

-Feel free to check my GitHub!
+Feel free to visit my GitHub!

 ## Tecnologies and tools